BusinessWeek article

 "One of the interesting things with being a pretty senior technology person operating in a disaster is that you get to see the state of the art versus the state of the practice."

-Robbins had driven through the aftermath of Hurricane Katrina on a mission for World Shelters, an organization providing secure emergency supplies.
-American Red Cross workers guided him using Google Maps — but the maps were outdated.
+I had been driving through the aftermath of Hurricane Katrina, delivering temporary secure shelters for emergency supplies.
+American Red Cross workers were navigating with Google Maps, but the maps were stale.
 Roads shown as passable had been washed away.
 Directions led to dead ends.

 “One of the interesting things with being a pretty senior technology person operating in a disaster is that you get to see the state of the art versus the state of the practice.”

-The gap Robbins identified wasn’t a technology gap.
+The gap was not a technology gap.
 The tools existed.
-The problem was that sophisticated technology, designed for stable environments by people who’d never been in a disaster zone, routinely failed the moment it encountered real-world conditions.
-“Frequently, you’d be working with them and they’d give you directions over closed streets or places that didn’t exist any longer,” he said of the Red Cross workers using Google’s mapping tools.
+The problem was that sophisticated tooling designed for stable environments, by people who had never been in a disaster zone, fell apart the moment it hit real-world conditions.
+“Frequently, you’d be working with them and they’d give you directions over closed streets or places that didn’t exist any longer,” I told them about the Red Cross workers using Google’s mapping tools.

-The BusinessWeek coverage situated Robbins within a larger movement of technologists building disaster-resilient tools: GeoCommons, OpenStreetMap, and Mapufacture were all working on collaborative mapping systems that could be updated by anyone with knowledge of a place — letting communities correct the record in real time as conditions changed.
+BusinessWeek placed me alongside a larger group of technologists building disaster-resilient tools.
+GeoCommons, OpenStreetMap, and Mapufacture were all working on collaborative mapping systems that could be updated by anyone with knowledge of a place, letting communities correct the record in real time as conditions changed.

-For Robbins, these weren’t abstract civic projects.
+These were not abstract civic projects to me.
 They were operational infrastructure problems.
-Reliable maps during a flood were a version of the same challenge he’d spent years solving at Amazon: how do you build systems that degrade gracefully under load, recover quickly from failures, and remain useful in the worst conditions?
+Reliable maps during a flood were a version of the same challenge I had been solving at Amazon: how do you build systems that degrade gracefully under load, recover quickly from failures, and stay useful in the worst conditions.
 Emergency response just made the stakes undeniably human.